KristallWang/Transgender-lost-years/0002/WaitForTranslate/Voice-psu.md

 obtained somewhat different results than those shown in Table 1. <br>
 They found that some
-speakers with a speaking fundamental frequency (SFF) greater than 170 Hz were still perceived as male speakers. <br>The mean SFF for Gelfer and Schofield’s group of femaleperceived speakers was 187 Hz, with speakers’ SFFs ranging from 164 Hz to 199 Hz.<br>
+speakers with a speaking fundamental frequency (SFF) greater than 170 Hz were still perceived as male speakers. <br>
+The mean SFF for Gelfer and Schofield’s group of femaleperceived speakers was 187 Hz, with speakers’ SFFs ranging from 164 Hz to 199 Hz.<br>
 Interestingly, there was some unexpected overlap between some of the male-rated speakers and the female-rated speakers in the range of 164 Hz to 181 Hz.
 Once again, speakers with a higher SFF were more likely to be perceived as female.<br>
-Oates and Dacakis (1997) noted that when frequency range and standard deviation were measured in Hertz, females were found to use a wider pitch range and pitch variability than males.
+Oates and Dacakis (1997) noted that when frequency range and standard deviation were measured in Hertz, females were found to use a wider pitch range and pitch variability than males. <br>
 Also, women’s voices were judged as more “expressive” and “melodious” than men’s voices.
-Oates and Dacakis (1997) reported that other studies reached similar conclusions.
-According to Pellowe and Jones (1978), women use greater intonational variability as well as more patterns of rising tones, whereas men use a higher proportion of falling tones.
+Oates and Dacakis (1997) reported that other studies reached similar conclusions. <br>
+According to Pellowe and Jones (1978), women use greater intonational variability as well as more patterns of rising tones, whereas men use a higher proportion of falling tones.<br>
-2. Resonance
+#### 2. Resonance
 The American Heritage Dictionary (2000) defines resonance, in its acoustic sense, as the intensification and prolongation of sound, especially of a musical tone, produced by sympathetic vibration.
 Spencer (1988) and Gelfer & Schofield (2000) noted that